Updated May 16, 2023

-The cost of kitchen demolition can vary significantly based on your location, size of the kitchen, complexity of the job, type and number of walls that need to come down, and other factors.
+The cost of kitchen demolition can vary significantly based on your location, the size of the kitchen, complexity of the job, the type (load bearing or non-load bearing) and number of walls that need to come down, who you hire, and other factors.

-There are many things that can go wrong when choosing to do a project yourself, including:
+DIY demo is not right for everyone.
+In fact, it's not a project most people are comfortable with handling themselves, and rightfully so.
+There are many things that can go wrong when choosing to do handle larger aspects of a project yourself, like...

 - Damaging plumbing pipes, air ducts, or electrical wiring